kentaro-m/auto-assign-action/README.md

 # A list of keywords to be skipped the process that add reviewers if pull requests include it
 # skipKeywords:
 #   - wip

+# Set to true to enforce that reviewers and assignees are different
+skipReviewersAsAssignees: false
 ```

 ### Assign Author as Assignee